 3. Rebuild Your Gut Microbiome

 Many of you mentioned one of my favorite books, Brain Maker, written by my colleague Dr. David Perlmutter.
 In this book he explains the interaction of intestinal microbes and the brain.
-Dr. Perlmutter describes in depth how the microbiome develops from birth, then evolves, and how it can become debilitated.
-I highly recommend the philosophies of Dr. Perlmutter, whose work I have been following since 2004.
+Dr. Perlmutter describes how the microbiome develops from birth, then evolves, and how it can become debilitated.
+I have been following the work of Dr. Perlmutter, since 2004 and we share the same mentor.
 He is a wonderful advocate for nurturing gut health to heal your brain.
 If you have any gut or neurological issues whatsoever, my post called, How I Healed my Gut, is a must-read for you!

 4. Terry Wahls